 Make a batch of comforting Chicken Noodle Soup in the Instant Pot!
 Using a pressure cooker will save you time and will produce the most perfectly cooked soup you’ll ever taste.
-Great, quick meal for any night of the week or for your next gathering!
+A great, quick and easy meal for any night of the week or for your next big gathering!

 Enjoy the step-by-step video tutorial we have created for this recipe!
 Our goal is to make your time in the kitchen as easy as possible and to ensure that your version of this recipe is a success.
 See our full collection of cooking and baking videos on YouTube!

-Set Instant Pot to saute.
+Set Instant Pot to the saute setting.
 Add the olive oil and heat for 2 minutes.
 Add garlic, onion and carrots and saute for 3-5 minutes, or until garlic and onion are soft and fragrant.

-Add parsley, thyme, salt and pepper to the pot and stir.
+Add parsley, thyme, a bay leaf, salt and pepper to the pot and stir.

-When cooking is done, let the pressure release naturally for 15 minutes, then do a quick release.
+When cooking is done, release pressure naturally for 15 minutes, then do a quick release.